oatmeelsquares/SP25_DS5111_rn7ena/ERD.md

 Data was normalized using a factory design pattern.
 Yahoo data needed to be stripped of plus signs and WSJ symbols needed to be extracted from longer company names.
 Both processors returned normalized data with four fields: symbol, price, price change, and percent change.

 Data will be processed into intermediate tables so that data can be easily drawn.

+## Data Tables

 The intermediate tables include:

 - RAW
     - timestamp (primary key)